First case of Omicron detected in Delhi | Business

 ''The patient's travel history is being collated and his contacts are being traced,'' he said.

-The country's first two cases of the Omicron variant of COVID-19 were reported on Thursday in Karnataka -- a 66-year-old South African flyer and a 46-year-old Bengaluru doctor with no travel history.
+The country reported the first two cases of the Omicron variant of COVID-19 on Thursday in Karnataka -- a 66-year-old South African flyer and a 46-year-old Bengaluru doctor with no travel history.
 Both men are fully vaccinated.

 On Saturday, a 72-year-old NRI man from Gujarat and a 33-year-old man from Maharashtra tested positive for the new strain.

-All Covid-positive international travelers are being admitted to the LNJP Hospital, where a dedicated ward has been set up for isolating and treating them.
+All Covid-positive international travellers are being admitted to the LNJP Hospital, where a dedicated ward has been set up for isolating and treating them.

 Under the new norms, RT-PCR tests are mandatory for passengers arriving from the ''at-risk'' countries and they will be allowed to leave the airport only after the results come.